tunglambg131003/CRL2_proj/README.md

 - Integrate in telegram

-    Open credential.yml, replace access_token, verify and webhook_url by your bot information
+    Open credential.yml, replace access_token, verify (your botname) and webhook_url by your bot information, then run:

+    rasa run -m models --enable-api --cors “*” --debug